-Your log pile area may be colonised by dead wood-loving fungi, while other grass where you may be cultivating
+Your log pile area may be colonised by dead wood-loving fungi, while other varieties will show up in autumn in longer grass where you may be cultivating wildflowers for pollinators earlier.

 Dry stone walls & rockeries

 In some gardens, dry stone walls may feature, especially in the west of the country, and can form their own micro-habitats for nature.
 The crevices and nooks between the stones offer growing space for Hart's-tongue-fern and Maidenhair Fern, Herb Robert, Cranesbills, and a variety of mosses and lichens.